-The State of Texas County of Williamson I,(Name of Duly Authoriz zed District Representative) of the Stonewall Ranch Municipal Utility Distr trict hereby swear, or affirm, that the District named Board of Directors of the District on the report for the fiscal year ended September 30, been filed in the District office, located at c/o Name Building II, 901 S. Mopac Expressway Suite 2 Texas Commission on Environmental Quality Section 49.194 of the Texas Water Code and to opy of the audit report are being submitted to the v in satisfaction of all annual filing requirements within to the Texas Comptroller of Public Accounts in of Section 140.008 of the Texas Local Government Date:, 20By: (Signature of District Representative) (Тур rped Name and Title of above District Representative) Sworn to and subscribed to before me this day of, 20 (Signature of Notary) (SEAL) (Printed Name of Notary) My Commission Expires On: Notary Public in and for the State of Texas
+The State of Texas County of Williamson I,(Name of Duly Authorize ed District Repres entative) of the Stonewall Ranch Municipal Utility Distr rict hereby swear, or affirm, that the District named Board of Directors of the District on the report for the fiscal year ended September 30, 2 been filed in the District office, located at c/o N Building II, 901 S. Mopac Expressway Suite 22 day of 2022 and that copi AcLean & Howard , 20, its annual audit es of the annual audit report have l, LLP, Barton Oaks Plaza, The annual filing affidavit and the attached cop Texas Commission on Environmental Quality i Section 49.194 of the Texas Water Code and to satisfaction of the annual filing requirements of Code. in satisfaction of a the Texas Compt Il annual filing requirements within croller of Public Accounts in Date:, 20 By: (Signature of District Representative) (Тур ed Name and Title e of above District Representative) Sworn to and subscribed to before me this day of , 20 (Sign ature of Notary) (SEAL) (Printed d Name of Notary) My Commission Expires On: Notary Public in and for the State of Texas